 DAT407 - Data Analytics Internship

-Internship familiarizes students with actual working environments.
+The internship familiarizes students with actual working environments.
 It gives students the opportunity to integrate their knowledge and skills learned by applying it to real world problems encountered in business and industry.
-Internship also gives the student a feeling of what is involved in working on actual data analytics problems and develop communication and teamwork skills as well as address ethical and professional issues applicable to computing practices.
+The internship also gives the student a feeling of what is involved in working on actual data analytics problems and develop communication and teamwork skills as well as address ethical and professional issues applicable to computing practices.

 INT100 - Introductory Programming

-This course provides knowledge and skills of problem solving and introductory programming using Java programming language.
-Topics cover: the problem- solving process; data types; variables, constants, scope, and memory locations; simple sequential programs; basic input/output; selection and repetition control structures; arrays and strings; and user-defined functions.
+This course provides knowledge and skills in problem-solving and introductory programming using Java programming language.
+Topics cover the problem-solving process; data types; variables, constants, scope, and memory locations; basic input/output; selection and repetition control structures; arrays and strings; and user-defined methods.

 INT201 - Object Oriented Programming

-The primary objective of this course is to introduce the concepts of object-oriented programming: classes, objects, methods, object interaction, encapsulation, inheritance, polymorphism, composition, recursive algorithms, and exception handling.
-This course is not meant as a comprehensive introduction to all of Java concepts such as applets and socket programming.
+The primary objective of this course is to introduce the concepts of object-oriented programming: classes, objects, system and user-defined methods, inheritance, polymorphism, and composition.
+The course also covers recursive algorithms and exception handling.
+This course is not meant as a comprehensive introduction to all Java concepts such as applets and socket programming.

 INT205 - Fundamentals of Data Communications and Networking

-The course covers concepts of program performance (time and space complexity); recursion; data structures: lists, stacks, queues, graphs, trees, binary search trees, priority queues, heaps, and operations on them and their applications; sorting; searching and hashing.
+The course covers concepts of program performance (time and space complexity); recursion; definitions, operations, and implementations of the list, stack, queue, tree, binary search tree, priority queue, heap, hash table, and graph data structures and their applications; sorting; and searching.

 INT302 - Database Management Systems

 This course is designed to give a theoretical and practical background in database techniques.
-It covers database concepts, data models, data dictionary, entity-relationship diagrams, and the relational data model, converting E-R models to the relational model, SQL language, normalization, and physical database design.
+It covers database concepts, data models, data dictionary, entity-relationship (ER) and enhanced entity relationship (EER) diagrams, and the relational data model, converting an E-R model to a relational model, Structured Query Language (SQL), normalization, and physical database design.
 Oracle software is used in the Lab.

 INT303 - Fundamentals of Information Security

 This course aims at introducing fundamental security concepts to students.
-Main security threats and related countermeasures are presented.
-Students will learn the importance of protecting information stored on computer systems from unauthorized access e,g Intelligent Authentication using data Analytics.
-The students will also learn how to encrypt and decrypt information, control access to objects and recommend a secure system implementation.
+Main security threats and related countermeasures are presented. students will learn the importance of protecting information stored on computer systems from unauthorized access. topics covered include cryptography, authentication, access control, database security, malicious software, denial of service, network security, security management and risk assessment, security controls, plans, and procedures, and legal and ethical aspects of information security.

 INT305 - Fundamentals of Software Engineering

-The course emphasizes object-oriented techniques and the use of UML.
-Topics covered in this course include: overview of the software engineering process, software process models, UML syntax and semantics, software requirement analysis using UML, software design principles and models, component-level design, and software testing.
-Student will work in teams on software projects.
+The course emphasizes object-oriented techniques and the use of the Unified Modelling Language (UML).
+Topics covered in this course include an overview of the software engineering process, software process models, UML syntax and semantics, software requirement analysis, software design principles and models, component-level design, software testing techniques, software effort estimation, and software sustainability.

 DAT323 - Big Data Technologies